Anatoly1010/Atomize/atomize/documentation/power_supply_functions.md

 or one string ('channel string'); Output: float (in A).
 Example: power_supply_overcurrent('CH1', '3 A') sets the overcurrent protection of the first channel to 3 A.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the overcurrent protection of one of the channels of the power supply.
-If there is a second argument this will be set as a new overcurrent protection setting.
+If there is a second argument it will be set as a new overcurrent protection setting.
 If there is no second argument the current overcurrent protection setting for specified the channel is returned.<br/>
 Rigol DP800 power supply series has ['A', 'mA'] as the scaling dictionary.
 The function returns the overcurrent setting in A.<br/>
 Stanford Research PC300 high voltage supply series has only one channel, however, it should be listed as the first argument for consistency.
 The overcurrent (the current limit) value may be set from 0 to 105 % of full scale.
 Scaling dictionary is ['mA', 'uA'].
 The function returns the overcurrent setting in uA.<br/>
 This function is not supported by Stanford Research DC205.